And we are actually losing it NOW!

 AS WE BEGIN OUR 54th year as the La Palma – Cerritos Branch 0f AAUW, I will continue to Chair the Academic Achievement Award Committee.
 Through this committee, the Branch selects two (2) women students to receive this award.
 They are attending Cerritos College and have applied for scholarships through the Cerritos College Foundation.
 They will be transferring to a college or university to complete their bachelor’s degree.
 The Branch has been awarding this scholarship for over 30 years.
 Current awardee, Lisamarie Lara, has verified her enrollment and received her award.

 The scholarship funding is provided by you, the Branch membership.
 After awarding payments to the 2025 recipients, the fund will have only $1280 in it.
+Unfortunately, one of our recipients had to postpone her admission to next year.
+We have approved that her award will be held.
 We need your support to continue to support these outstanding women on their educational journey.
 Without your donation to the scholarship fund, this outreach project will no longer exist.
 I’m asking each one of you to donate a minimum of $50 to AAA fund.
 Payable in increments of $10 per month, October – March (no payment in December.)
 If ALL 32 members pledge $50 that gives the fund $1600.
 Your donation is tax deductible!

 Please consider volunteering for the AAA selection committee.
 It is a short-term commitment starting in February 2026.
 Your role is reading the applications, scoring them, and meeting with the other committee members to make the award selections.
 As part of the AAA committee, you will contact local political office holders for recognition scrolls to be given out at the reveal meeting in May.